NV-Bite/Nv-Bite/README.md

   <img src="https://github.com/NV-Bite/Nv-Bite/blob/master/Group%20236.png" style="width: 20%;" alt="Nv-Bite Logo">
   <h1>Mobile Application Nv-Bite</h1>
   <p>
-    Nv-Bite is a mobile application developed by the Mobile Development Team using modern tools and libraries such as Retrofit, Room, and Firebase.
-The application includes features like user authentication, custom food creation, food nutrition checks, favorite food management, and profile editing.
-Additional features include a splash screen, localization support, and more.
+NV-Bite is a mobile application developed by the Mobile Development Team using modern tools and libraries like Retrofit, Room, and Firebase.
+The app focuses on sustainability by incorporating features such as Carbon Footprint Detection, personalized sustainability tips, and the Pick-Drop Map.
+Additional features include a splash screen, login user, and more.
   </p>
 </div>